of days smoke from wildfires failed to meet federal, health-based air quality standards

 - Pets can be affected by wildfire smoke too.

-- If you are an employer: Ensure your facility's HVAC system has upgraded filter efficiency, change filters frequently during smoke events, and consider supplementing with HEPA filters.
-Learn more here.
-Prepare for employees to face childcare closures, etc.
+- If you are an employer - Indoor workers: Ensure your facility's HVAC system has upgraded filter efficiency, change filters frequently during smoke events, and consider supplementing with HEPA filters.